 Note: The information on this page may be updated so please check back periodically for new updates.

 After 31st August 2021, we will no longer sell or rent movie and TV content on PlayStation™Store.
-Please see the information below on how you can still access movie and TV content that you have previously acquired through PlayStation Store for on-demand playback.
+Please see the information below on how you can still access movie and TV content you have previously acquired through PlayStation Store for on-demand playback.